ethersphere/swarm-guide/contents/userguide.rst

 .. note::
   To simplify things, think of immutable resources as a layer between your Dapp and ENS, facilitating faster and cheaper resource updates.
 Architecture wise, this means your ENS record will point to a versionless ``bzz-resource``.
-This will allow a browser pointing to the ENS record to retrive the newest version of your resource.
+This will allow a browser pointing to the ENS record to retrieve the newest version of your resource.
 A resource update does not infer that the ENS record gets updated.

 .. important::
-  Creating or updating a mutable resource involves, under the hood, a proper configration that ensures that the actor that is trying to make a mutable resource update is indeed the owner of the ENS record.
+  Creating or updating a mutable resource involves, under the hood, a proper configuration that ensures that the actor that is trying to make a mutable resource update is indeed the owner of the ENS record.
 This means your node has to be configured accordingly.
 If your Swarm node isn't configured with the
   ``--ens-api`` switch, ``bzz-resource`` updates will be disabled entirely.